 While there is no doubt that choosing organic will hit your hip pocket (unless you grow it yourself), Nurtured Earth did a price comparison between organic produce and regular supermarket vegetables and found it only costs about $15 more per shop.

-“For our customers, good food is their priority,” Janine said.
+“For our customers, good food is their priority,” Janine says.

 According to Amanda, “You pay a bit more but your health is worth it”.

 Or do as Ali and Lauren do and grow your own.
 “Just go into the garden and do it.
-It’s the best way to learn,” Lauren said.
+It’s the best way to learn,” Lauren says.

 A bunch of tips from the Coast’s organic queens:

 To get the most out of your fresh produce store potatoes away from the light, put beans in a container with a paper towel, keep herbs in a jar of water after you’ve trimmed the stems and watch out for bananas – they ripen everything around them.

 With the winter lurgy lurking, stay healthy with lots of organic citrus and natural supplements like olive leaf and Echinacea.

 Since kale toppled wheatgrass as the clean green king, it gets consumed in all manner of ways.
 While eating it raw is the best way to consume all its goodness, lightly cooking it can help your body digest it.
 Add some lemon juice to cooked kale to help with iron absorption.